WICG/observable/README.md

 this proposal would save dozens of custom implementations from being downloaded every day.

-Additionally, it enables developers to build less-complicated event handling flows by constructing them declaratively, which may enable them to build more sound user experiences on the Web.
+Additionally, as an API like `EventTarget`, `AbortController`, and one related to `Promise`s, it enables developers to build less-complicated event handling flows by constructing them declaratively, which may enable them to build more sound user experiences on the Web.